• Skip to primary navigation

 2. Run the Troubleshooter

-Windows comes with an excellent Troubleshooter feature that automatically searches for the problems in various hardware/software-related issues and provides suitable solutions.
-Since Spooler SubSystem App is part of the printing process, running the Windows Printing Troubleshooter might fix the issue.
+Windows comes with an excellent Troubleshooter feature that automatically searches for problems in various hardware/software-related issues and provides suitable solutions.
+Since the Spooler SubSystem App is part of the printing process, running the Windows Printing Troubleshooter might fix the issue.

 Here are the steps to run the Windows Printing Troubleshooter: